 The content treadmill

-Most businesses approach content marketing like a treadmill: publish constantly, promote heavily, watch the traffic spike, then watch it fade.
-Next week, do it again.
-The result is a team that's always exhausted, a blog full of time-sensitive posts that nobody will read next month, and a vague sense that "content marketing doesn't work."
+Most businesses approach content marketing like a treadmill: publish constantly, promote heavily, watch the traffic spike, then watch it die.
+Next week, repeat.
+The result: a team that's always exhausted, a blog full of time-sensitive posts nobody will read next month, and a vague feeling that "content marketing doesn't work."

-It does work.
-But only if you build content that compounds — pieces that gain value over time rather than losing it.
+It works.
+But only if you build content that compounds — pieces that gain value over time instead of losing it.

 Compounding vs. decaying content

-Decaying content is tied to a moment: news commentary, trend pieces, seasonal roundups, reaction posts.
+Decaying content is tied to a moment: news commentary, trend pieces, seasonal roundups, reactive posts.
 It spikes on publish day and declines steadily.
-Within 90 days, it's generating essentially zero traffic.
+By 90 days, it's generating essentially zero traffic.

-Compounding content targets problems that don't go away: how-to guides, comparison pieces, framework explanations, calculation tools, and reference materials.
-These pieces start slow — sometimes painfully slow — but their traffic curve bends upward as they accumulate backlinks, social shares, and Google's trust signals.
+Compounding content targets problems that don't go away: how-to guides, comparison pieces, framework explanations, calculators, and reference material.
+These pieces start slow — sometimes painfully slow — but their traffic curve bends upward as they accumulate links, social shares, and Google's trust signals.

-One compounding piece that generates 500 monthly visits for 3 years = 18,000 total visits.
-Twenty decaying pieces that each get 2,000 views and die = 40,000 visits but required 20x the effort.
+A compounding piece that gets 500 monthly visits for 3 years = 18,000 total visits.
+Twenty decaying pieces that get 2,000 views each and die = 40,000 visits but required 20x the effort.
 Four compounding pieces beat that at 24,000 visits with a fraction of the work.

 Identifying compounding topics